 When SIBO develops, unwanted colonies of bacteria take hold and can damage the mucosal cells lining the small intestine walls.
 As a result, the small intestine can no longer effectively absorb nutrients from your food—especially fat-soluble vitamins and iron.

-Plus, these unwanted bacteria can feed on improperly digested food stagnating in your small intestine—producing a number of uncomfortable symptoms associated with IBS, such as painful gas and bloating.
+Plus, these unwanted bacteria can ferment improperly digested food in your small intestine—producing a number of uncomfortable symptoms associated with IBS, such as painful gas and bloating.